hschafer2017/HSCHAFER-Portfolio/README.md

 All content in the "About Me/À Propos" and "Work/Travail" sections in this portfolio site were written by me.

 ### Media
-All photos were taken from [Pexels](https://www.pexels.com/), a stock image library.
+All photos were taken from [Pexels](https://www.pexels.com/), a stock image library, with the exception of the photo of myself in the background of the 'about me/À Propos' section in the desktop view.
 A greyscale filter was applied to each one prior to upload to preserve the greyscale theme.

 ### Acknowledgements
 The scrollSpy delay JavaScript function was found through this tutorial [here](https://www.abeautifulsite.net/smoothly-scroll-to-an-element-without-a-jquery-plugin-2).